Convert Gigaelectron volt to Terawatt-hour (GeV to Terawatt-hour)

 Frequently Asked Questions

-The main formula to convert GeV to TWh is to multiply GeV value by 4.450491e-26.
+The main formula for the conversion of the GeV value to Terawatt-hour amount is to multiply the GeV value by 4.450491e-26.

 There are 4.450491e-26 Terawatt-hour in 1 Gigaelectron volt.To convert from Gigaelectron volt to Terawatt-hour, multiply your figure by 4.450491e-26 (or divide by 2.246943e+25).